MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/organize-users/add-multiple-users-to-the-group.md

 > There is a limit of 10000 users for each bulk upload operation.
 To upload more users, create multiple csv files.

 > [!TIP]
 > Bulk upload is a resource intensive operation and might take time to complete.
-If it is taking too long to import users, please [**scale up your platform instance**](../../infrastructure-management/configure-your-platform-infrastructure/scale-up-instance-configuration.md).